the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 ## CSS in React

 Common CSS in React is similar to the standard CSS you may have already learned.
-Each web application gives HTML elements a `class` (in React it's `className`) attribute that is styled via a CSS file:
+Each web application gives HTML elements a `class` (in React, it's `className`) attribute that is styled via a CSS file:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~